App Store Optimization Guide 2019 – ASO for Google Play

 There are a number of tools that yellowHEAD’s ASO team uses on a daily basis that help us in our work.

 Below is a list of some of ASO tools:

 - Mobile Action, AppTweak, Sensor Tower, App Annie for keyword tracking, insights and competitor intelligence

 - Google Sheets has some helpful formulas =googletranslate and =detectlanguage which help with translating lists and lists of keywords to a variety of languages, as a starting point for keyword research; =join for stringing together keywords into a single comma-separated string (for uploading to trackers)

 - SEO tools like SEMRush (also an extension tool), Answer the Public, Google Ads/Trends, search suggestions, keyword shuffler, etc.

 For more tips and tools that we use, stay tuned to our blog.

-Alison Analytics is a data visualization dashboard that we developed and use on a regular basis.
+The yellowHEAD Analytics Platform is a data visualization dashboard that we developed and use on a regular basis.
 The new data analysis technology brings together data from the Google Play Developer Console and App Store Connect via application programming interface integration, from which we glean actionable insights.